(Published in GralsWelt 20/2001)

-German soldiers had first overrun Poland from September 1939, then conquered Denmark, Norway, Holland, Belgium and France, and dangerously threatened England.
-In 1941, they conquered Yugoslavia, Greece and Crete, sent troops to Africa to rescue the Italians, and finally attacked Russia.
+From September 1939, German soldiers had first overrun Poland, then conquered Denmark, Norway, Holland, Belgium and France and posed a dangerous threat to England.
+This was followed in 1941 by the conquest of Yugoslavia, Greece and Crete, the deployment of troops to Africa to rescue the Italians, and finally the attack on Russia.

 In the first days of December 1941, the German troops are at the North Cape as in the Bay of Biscay.
 The Afrika Korps is besieging Tobruk.
 On the Eastern Front, the old Russian capital Kiev has long since been conquered, Leningrad is surrounded and Moscow is in sight; according to official reports, Russian resistance has been considered broken since the beginning of October, and thus the war in the East has been decided (this is what a well-informed uncle told me as a ten-year-old at the time), and even the British government saw it similarly.

 In Germany one believes Bolshevism is done for and wants to use the raw material sources of the conquered parts of the western Soviet Union to bring down the remaining enemy - England - shortly.

 Most Germans were proud of the outstanding achievements of their armies, which were also recognized abroad, even by opponents of the war.

 "The German soldiers were the best in the world."

 Such is the assessment of the military situation, not only from the point of view of National Socialist propaganda.
 Even authoritative military authorities of Western countries do not see the situation much differently, and even the tough Winston Churchill knows that it will be difficult to stop the Germans in North Africa, to secure the Suez Canal and to repel the invasion of England expected after a victoriously concluded Russian campaign.